TechnicalUserX/batch_wifi_brute_forcer/README.md

 ## About Brute Forcer

-- This program performs an "Online Attack" to the target WI-FI.
+- This program performs an "Online Attack" on the target WI-FI.
 - It's speed depends on your hardware.
 - Not 100% accurate because it's a brute force attack.
-- A big password file isn't included, you can create it with "keycombinator.cmd" or you can download it from internet and rename it "passlist.txt" and paste it inside "BF_Files"
+- A big password file isn't included, you can create it with "keycombinator.cmd" or you can download it from the internet and rename it "passlist.txt" and paste it inside "BF_Files"
 - Because Online Attack is so slow, big password lists are not recommended.
 - Your attack results are being written to "WIFI_Report.txt" inside "BF_Files"
 - Please, do not touch other files, it may cause malfunction!